 In addition to passive monitoring, we will also perform focal observations, equipped with 200-500mm digital cameras.
 We will be at least 10 meters from the cactus, so as not to impact bird abundance.
 These focal observations will last for 1 hour in mornings or evenings, and be performed 4 times at each combination of treatments and in an open, cactusless site (40 total hours of focal observation).
 We will record each bird individual’s species and behavior (using an ethogram).
 Should there be more than one individual present, we will record the visiting species, but continue behavior observation for the first arrival birds (for up to 10 minutes, although this time limit is unlikely to be surpassed considering bird movement).

-We will give seeds taken from Opuntia basilaris var. treleasei to the management at the Wind Wolves Preserve, should they desire to use these seeds in restoration projects (as they do with many native species at the site).
-I will have a team of 4-6 undergraduate assistants to help me, particularly with fruit collection and focal observations.

 Paired Flower and Fruit Observations

 Because the manipulated flowering and fruiting cacti will not be paired, we will also perform a paired observational study.
 To link flowering number to fruiting number, we will find 20 individuals of each species (60 cacti total) in flowering season, and count the number of flowers/buds, determine the branching pattern, and measure their volume (x, y, z axis).
-We will also measure the sucrose content of the nectar for each plant using a radiometer, as sucrose is the nutritional source in nectar for hummingbirds (Martinez Del Rio 1990).
+GOOD We will also measure the sucrose content of the nectar for each plant using a radiometer,great!! as sucrose is the nutritional source in nectar for hummingbirds (Martinez Del Rio 1990).
 These cacti will be geographically logged, and revisited in the fruiting season.
 In August, we will similarly collect and count the number of fruit.
 These data will allow us to compare flowering patterns with fruiting patterns in paired individuals across species.

-Chapter 3: Avian pollination and seed dispersal influence on seed shadow of Cactaceae obligatory facilitatees
+Chapter 3: Avian pollination and seed dispersal influence on seed shadow of Cactaceae obligatory protégé plant species?

 Purpose